BrunoUmbelino/smartphone-store/README.md

 This project is a fictional case with the objective of learning.

 ### Technologies
-- React (Functional Components, Hooks, Styled Components)
+- React (Functional Components, Hooks)
 - Redux (Toolkit)
+- Styled Components
 - Bootstrap (Reacstrap)
 - JavaScript ES6
 - HTML 5